Home/Breast Procedures/Breast Lift

 What are the Benefits of Breast Lift Surgery?

-• Enhancing the contours and shape of the breasts
+• Recontouring and reshaping the breasts

 • Centralising the location of the nipples